Dr. Timothy F. Cloughesy elected to the Association of American Physicians

 Dr. Timothy F. Cloughesy has been elected to the Association of American Physicians (AAP), an honor society recognizing exemplary physician-scientists who contribute to clinical medicine through the pursuit of basic science.

-Cloughesy is a professor of Neurology at the David Geffen School of Medicine at UCLA; co-director of the UCLA Brain Tumor Center; and a member of the UCLA Brain Research Institute & UCLA’s Jonsson Comprehensive Cancer Center.
+Cloughesy is a Professor of Neurology at the David Geffen School of Medicine at UCLA and Director of the UCLA Neuro-Oncology Program.

 A main focus of Cloughesy’s research is developing treatment methods for glioblastoma, an aggressive brain cancer.
 Typically, these tumors are treated through chemotherapy, radiation therapy or surgery.
-Recently, Cloughesy and UCLA researchers and fellow Jonsson Comprehensive Cancer Center members David Nathanson, Ph.D. and Michael Jung, Ph.D. identified ERAS-801, a molecule that targets a gene mutation affecting a majority of glioblastoma patients.
+Recently, Cloughesy and UCLA researchers David Nathanson, Ph.D. and Michael Jung, Ph.D. identified ERAS-801, a molecule that targets a gene mutation affecting a majority of glioblastoma patients.
 This oral medicine has just been approved by the FDA for clinical trials.

 On being elected to the Association of American Physicians, Cloughesy says he is honored to be considered.
 He hopes to continue making breakthroughs in treatment methods with the ultimate goal of helping patients and their families.